How to read a British hallmark – an info guide:

 - Britannia Silver (958) is rare, and is represented by the lady ‘Britannia‘

-Avoid sellers who refuse to do this, or claim a UK hallmark isn’t necessary.
-Also avoid shops that claim 10K gold is legally recognized in the UK – it isn’t, and if you decide to sell your 10K stamped jewellery item at a later date you will legally have to describe as either white or yellow metal, not gold.
+Avoid shops that claim 10K gold is legally recognized in the United kingdom – it isn’t, and if you decide to sell your 10K stamped jewellery item at a later date you will legally have to describe as either white or yellow metal, not gold.
 You’d be surprised how many sellers and shops don’t know or care about hallmarking law, and will tell you anything so they can simply sell the item.
 This goes for for both ‘real life’ shops and internet shops.